 Pond Inlet, Nunavut, Canada

-We'll call on Somerset Island, in Peel Sound, located above the 74th parallel directly on the Northwest Passage (close to 500 miles north of the Arctic Circle).
-Here we may see Peary caribou and musk ox, as well as the hundreds of thousands of birds that nest on the sheer cliffs of Prince Leopold I, off the northeast tip of Somerset.
+Call on Somerset Island, in Peel Sound, located above the 74th parallel directly on the Northwest Passage (close to 500 miles north of the Arctic Circle).
+Here you may see Peary caribou and musk ox, as well as the hundreds of thousands of birds that nest on the sheer cliffs of Prince Leopold I, off the northeast tip of Somerset.
 The island was discovered by Lt.
 W. E. Parry in 1819 and named after the county in England.

 Fort Ross and Bellot Strait

-During the night we'll be sailing in a southerly direction, following the coast of Somerset Island, just as Amundsen did.
-We plan to go ashore at Fort Ross, an uninhabited Hudson’s Bay Company trading post.
+During the night you'll be sailing in a southerly direction, following the coast of Somerset Island, just as Amundsen did.
+If possible, you'll go ashore at Fort Ross, an uninhabited Hudson’s Bay Company trading post.
 In May 1670, King Charles II granted the lands of the Hudson Bay watershed to “the Governor and Company of Adventurers of England trading into Hudson Bay.”
 For nearly 200 years, the administration of Canada’s north was the responsibility of the merchants of the Hudson’s Bay Company.
-We sail westward through Bellot Strait, a narrow channel separating mainland North America from Somerset Island.
+Sail westward through Bellot Strait, a narrow channel separating mainland North America from Somerset Island.
 About mid-point through the channel is the northernmost area of the continental land mass, Zenith Point.

 In 1845, John Franklin led an expedition of 129 British naval officers and seamen to the Canadian Arctic, tasked with finding the Northwest Passage.
 By 1848, they were presumed missing.
 Rescue missions were conducted for 32 years.
 The first skeletal remains attributed to the crew were discovered in 1859 by Captain Francis McClintock on the western shore of King William Island.
 McClintock also discovered the only written remains under a cairn erected on Victory Point.
 Since 1859, many skeletal remains and artifacts from Franklin’s expedition have been found at various locations on King William Island.
 The most recent was in 2013 when Parks Canada gathered several bones for identification and analysis, as well as about 200 small artifacts, ranging from bits of canvas and leather to nails, rivets, cans, metal containers, cast iron, and rope.